chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 If `baseBpm` is used, the sound effect will be pitched accordingly during playback based on the current tempo relative to the value set in `baseBpm`.
 Example: When playing at 180 BPM and the base BPM is 120, the sound effect will be sped up by 1.5x.
+The `useTimeStretching` field (introduced in v3.19.0) attempts to keep the pitch constant while changing the sound's tempo.

 ## `PatternObject` structure
 ```json